Dmitry’s Take On Roof Shingles Weight

-Dmitry Lipinskiy, Founder, and CEO of Roofing Insights, continues to review shingle manufacturers, refuting bogus claims, and bringing sanity to the roofing industry.
+Dmitry Lipinskiy, Founder, and CEO of Roofing Insights continue to review shingle manufacturers, refuting bogus claims, and bringing sanity to the roofing industry.
 In this edition, Dmitry examines the weight of shingles against the manufacturers’ claims.
-Most stakeholders and industry watchers do not think that weight of shingles is a major issue when deciding what shingle is best for roofing.
+Most stakeholders and industry watchers do not think that roof shingles weight is a major issue when deciding what shingle is best for roofing.
 Maybe, they look at the overage fees of the disposal and recycling over the need for weight.
 But Dmitry looked beyond disposal cost to provide integrity of the manufacturers associated with the weight claims and the actual weight.
 For those looking to DIY their roof, shingle weight is not the only factor to consider.

 Among seven shingles, CertainTeed’s Landmark, Owens Corning’s Duration, Tamko’s Heritage, Cambridge True, Atlas’ Pinnacle Pristine, Malarkey’s Vista, and Pabco Premier on the market, the manufacturers have weight claims that vary with the actual weight per square.

--Cambridge True estimated 230Ibs, and the actual weight is 228.6, comes very close to the claim.
+- Cambridge True estimated 230Ibs, and the actual weight is 228.6, which comes very close to the claim.

--However, the biggest surprise is Pabco’s Premier.
-Pabco claimed 290Ibs, but actual weighs 244.4Ibs.
+- Pabco Premier claimed 290Ibs, but actually weighs 244.4Ibs.
 However, the heaviest does not mean it performs the best.
 The essence of the evaluation surrounds the integrity of the manufacturers.

 Other Factors to Look at When Choosing Shingles

 While weight is an important factor for some roofers, it is not the only characteristic you should be looking at when deciding on a shingle, other factors play into spotting a bad roofing job.